ryansgot/forsuredbcompiler/README.md

     // The fully-qualified class name of the parameterization of the generated
     // ForSure class.
 It is the class that stores a record before it is
     // deleted/inserted/updated etc.
-    recordContainer = "com.fsryan.provider.FSContentValues"
+    recordContainer = "com.fsryan.fosuredb.provider.FSContentValues"
     // the assets directory of your app starting at your project's base directory migrationDirectory = 'app/src/main/assets'
-    // Your app's base directory
+    // Your application module's base directory
     appProjectDirectory = 'app'
     // (optional) this is the directory in which your META-INF/services files will go for your custom plugins.
 Note that this is not the same directory as your Android resources (res) resourcesDircectory = 'app/src/main/resources'
-    // (optional) fully-qualified class name of an implementation of FSJsonAdapterFactory.
-You must define both resourcesDirectory and fsSerializerFactoryClass in order for your doc store to perorm custom JSON serialization fsSerializerFactoryClass = 'com.my.application.json.AdapterFactory' }
+    // (optional) fully-qualified class name of an implementation of FSSerializerFactory.
+You must define both resourcesDirectory and fsSerializerFactoryClass in order for your doc store to perorm custom serialization fsSerializerFactoryClass = 'com.my.application.json.AdapterFactory' }
 ```